 Life Science Meeting – Medical Imaging: latest developments and trends

 What progress has been made in the field of medical imaging in the recent past?

-In this webinar, LifeScienceNet Düsseldorf and BioRiver – Life Science im Rheinland e.V. will give a focused insight into the future of medical imaging at the upcoming Life Science Meeting “Medical Imaging: Latest developments and trends” on May 12, 2022 from 4:00 – 6:00 PM (CET).
+In this webinar organized by, LifeScienceNet Düsseldorf and BioRiver – Life Science im Rheinland e.V.
+N4I CTO and co-founder Paul Borm gave a talk entitled Why are you not using MRI for your endovascular procedures? which touches on the future of medical imaging .
+The webinar was given at the Life Science Meeting “Medical Imaging: Latest developments and trends” on May 12, 2022 from 4:00 – 6:00 PM (CET).

 Why are you not using MRI for your endovascular interventions?